Jo White: Immigration

 White has described illegal immigration as "The key issue in my constituency" and called for the introduction of mandatory identity cards to "reassure voters that illegal immigrants won't get a job or healthcare without one."
 In August 2025, White called upon the government to "act to shut asylum hotels sooner", stating: "We need to make it far more difficult for asylum seekers to want to come to this country."

 Personal life

 White married John Mann, Baron Mann in 1986, with whom she has three children.
-A former Labour member was convicted for harassment against White, including mailing her a dead bird in 2012.
+A former Labour member was convicted of harassment against White, including mailing her a dead bird in 2012.

+In 2026, White revealed that she had endometriosis, and had only received a diagnosis after 30 years, and called for rapid diagnosis and treatment of endometriosis in the NHS.